carpentriesoffline/CarpentriesOffline.github.io/publications_and_conferences/RSECon23_Hackathon.md

 * A standard USB mouse and keyboard that we can plug into a Raspberry Pi

 We will be running a CarpentriesOffline system from a Raspberry Pi and/or laptop that we will bring.
 Attendees will need to bring a laptop, the only software required will be a web browser and git client.

+Contribution Guidelines:

+The code base for Carpentries Offline is currently hosted on Github, and we would encourage participants to contribute to a new branch on the existing Github, creating a pull request to the main development branch once the hackathon work is complete.
+Guidelines for participants new to git will be provided.

 ### Attendees and helpers